umd-mith/sg-data/data/intro/clean/introduction.md

 :   Two insertions into Notebook A, each
     written on different paper, were foliated by the Bodleian staff at the beginning and the end of the main sequence of notebook pages (Dep. c.
-    477/1, folios 1-3; Dep. c.
-534/1, folio 18—see pages 16-25, 32-35, and
+    477/1, folios 1--3; Dep. c.
+534/1, folio 18---see pages 16--25, 32--35, and
-    340-341 in this edition).
+    340--341 in this edition).
 Each of these insertions accommodates new text added to text already drafted in Notebook A, and each was most likely inserted loosely in place in the notebook.
 There is also another insert section in Notebook A (Dep. c.
-534/1, folios 12-17) that was drafted on pages taken from a (presumably) later quire in the notebook.
+534/1, folios 12--17) that was drafted on pages taken from a (presumably) later quire in the notebook.
 Each of these insertions was occasioned by a trauma in the text, and each demands further description.

     First Insert Pages (Dep. c.
-477/1, folios 1-3)
+477/1, folios 1--3)
     :   The first six-page
         insertion was written on three unpaginated consecutive leaves that MWS most likely used before she entered "Write Ch.
-3½ [altered to 2½]" in her Bath Journal on 27 October 1816 (for an explanation of the circumstances of this insertion, see "*Frankenstein* Chronology" for that date; see also pages 16-25 and 32-35 in this edition).
-The leaves consist of one bifolium (folios 1-2, with the second leaf mutilated) and one singleton (folio 3, a left half-sheet) of laid paper of cream color (dirtied at the edges), with the bifolium sheet measuring 315-318 x 403-404 mm.
-From the "felt" side of the paper, the left half of the watermarks reads "T W & B | BOTFIELD"; on the right half is Britannia facing left, over the fancy letters "TW&BB" and the date "1815" in a crowned triple oval (see Beta-Radiographs, Figs. 5-6).
-The Bodleian Shelley collections have two other certain examples of this same paper, each with identical measurements and the pair of Botfield and 1815 Britannia watermarks.^17^ Another example of this Botfield paper (watermarked "TW&BB | 1809" rather than "1815"), which was manufactured by the Botfield brothers Thomas, William, and Beriah in the West country—provides some evidence that this paper may have been acquired by MWS in Bath,^18^ where she was residing at the time.
+3½ [altered to 2½]" in her Bath Journal on 27 October 1816 (for an explanation of the circumstances of this insertion, see "*Frankenstein* Chronology" for that date; see also pages 16--25 and 32--35 in this edition).
+The leaves consist of one bifolium (folios 1--2, with the second leaf mutilated) and one singleton (folio 3, a left half-sheet) of laid paper of cream color (dirtied at the edges), with the bifolium sheet measuring 315--318 x 403--404 mm.
+From the "felt" side of the paper, the left half of the watermarks reads "T W & B | BOTFIELD"; on the right half is Britannia facing left, over the fancy letters "TW&BB" and the date "1815" in a crowned triple oval (see Beta-Radiographs, Figs. 5--6).
+The Bodleian Shelley collections have two other certain examples of this same paper, each with identical measurements and the pair of Botfield and 1815 Britannia watermarks.^17^ Another example of this Botfield paper (watermarked "TW&BB | 1809" rather than "1815"), which was manufactured by the Botfield brothers Thomas, William, and Beriah in the West country---provides some evidence that this paper may have been acquired by MWS in Bath,^18^ where she was residing at the time.

     Second Insert Pages (Dep. c.
-534/1, folios 12-17—the "X" and "Y" inserts) :   This second insert was written on six leaves that MWS may have used as late as April 1817 when she entered "Correct F." in her Marlow Journal (see "*Frankenstein* Chronology" below for 10-17 and for 29 April 1817).
+534/1, folios 12--17---the "X" and "Y" inserts) :   This second insert was written on six leaves that MWS may have used as late as April 1817 when she entered "Correct F." in her Marlow Journal (see "*Frankenstein* Chronology" below for 10--17 and for 29 April 1817).
 Because these six leaves of laid paper have the same dimensions, light-blue tint, and watermark that are evidenced in Notebook A and because they exhibit sufficient physical characteristics